genglongling/CausalT5kBench/README.md

 ### Loading the Dataset

-The validated datasets are available in JSON format in the `validated_dataset(round=1)/` directory.
-Each file contains an array of causal reasoning cases.
+The validated datasets are available in JSON format in the `validated_dataset(round=1)/` and `validated_dataset(round=2)/` directories.
+The final curated dataset is organized in the `final_dataset/` directory with subdirectories for each domain (D1-D10), containing separate JSON files for each Pearl level (L1, L2, L3).

 ### Evaluation Metrics